-Corporate Responsibility Governance
+Corporate Responsibility Oversight

-- Platform, strategy, initiatives, and reporting process;
+- Cigna Connects CR Platform, strategy, initiatives, and reporting process.

-- Alignment with Cigna’s business strategy, brand promise, and stakeholder interests;
+- Alignment with Cigna’s business strategy, brand promise, and stakeholder interests.

-- Philanthropic and community investments;
+- Philanthropic and community investments.

 The Senior Director of Corporate Responsibility is responsible for implementing Cigna’s corporate responsibility strategy and managing our reporting to stakeholders on our environmental, social, and governance (ESG) performance.
 Cigna's Managing Director of Corporate Real Estate oversees our facilities-related environmental sustainability strategy, performance, and initiatives in addition to managing the Corporate Real Estate team responsible for oversight of energy and emissions targets and reduction activities.

 The Board and the Corporate Governance Committee oversee the Company’s shareholder engagement practices.
 We engage with shareholders on issues related to corporate governance, executive compensation, ESG, business strategy, and Company performance.